Mariangela Hungria: Career and research

 Hungria joined Embrapa in 1982 under the mentorship of soil‑microbiology pioneer Johanna Döbereiner.
 She completed postdoctoral work at Cornell University, the University of California, Davis, and the University of Seville, then transferred in 1991 to Embrapa’s soybean center in Londrina, Paraná.

 Her research focuses on biological nitrogen fixation and microbial inoculants as sustainable alternatives to synthetic fertilisers.
-She helped isolate and select efficient Bradyrhizobium strains for soybean inoculation and demonstrated yield increases without chemical nitrogen use.
+She helped isolate and select efficient Bradyrhizobium strains for soybean inoculation and demonstrated yield increases without additional chemical nitrogen use.
 She also advanced co‑inoculation with Bradyrhizobium and Azospirillum brasilense, improving nitrogen uptake and yields in soybeans and common beans.
 By the 2020s, her technologies were used on more than 40 million hectares of Brazilian farmland, reducing fertiliser costs and greenhouse gas emissions.

 Hungria has published over 500 scientific papers and produced a Portuguese-language laboratory manual for tropical soil-microbiology methods.